Different kinds of table could store data in many different ways.

 Click on the

 Cast Functions voice of the left menu to see all the Cast Functions.

 The Console provides your project with a set of default cast functions ready to use, so that you can start to create your projection without writing any line of code to cast your data in the correct format.
 Hover the zoom icon to see the implementation of the default cast functions.

 If you need more control over the casting of your data, you can also create your custom cast functions.

-If value to cast is invalid (e.g. a character as input of a cast to
+If the value to cast is invalid (e.g. a character as input of a cast to

-defaultCastToInteger), all default cast functions returns undefined or null, based on the cases.
+defaultCastToInteger), all default cast functions return undefined or null, based on the cases.
 These fallback values are saved as

 NULL in MongoDB.